Dead245/Dead245/README.md

 Hi!
 My name is Colton and I am a software programmer, enjoying making new systems and modifications.<br>

-- *Currently trying to expand my knowledge even further beyond*
+- *Currently looking for a career in software development, and trying to expand my knowledge*

 ## Technical Experience
 <p align="center">